vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 # Technical Requirements Document: PDF Structured Product Data Extraction Microservice

-**Version:** 0.7
+**Version:** 0.8
 **Date:** 2024-07-28

 ## 1. Introduction

 This document outlines the technical requirements for a microservice that parses PDF documents containing structured financial product information.
 The microservice shall accept a PDF file via an HTTP request, extract a predefined list of over 300 properties (organized into logical groups), and respond with a JSON object containing the extracted data.
-The system shall be implemented using the AGNO framework, with an AGNO `Workflow` orchestrating an AGNO `Agent` for the core data extraction task, including Retrieval Augmented Generation (RAG).
+The system shall be implemented using the AGNO framework, with an AGNO `Workflow` orchestrating an AGNO `Agent` for the core data extraction task.
 The microservice shall be deployable via Docker.

 ## 2. System Overview